formation-res/fluent-kotlin/README.md

 ## Fluent AI

 Check out our new AI powered translation tool: [Fluent AI](https://fluent-ai.jillesvangurp.com).
 We wrote this tool to manage our project fluent translation tools.
-And of course it's a multiplatform Kotlin library that uses fluent-kotlin for its translations.
+And of course it's a kotlin-js applications that uses fluent-kotlin for its translations.
 So, it serves as a nice example of how to use fluent-kotlin as well.
 You can dive into the source code [here](https://github.com/jillesvangurp/fluent-ai).

 - Edit language strings for different languages side by side
 - Easily identify missing translations and use AI to add the missing ones.